 It is better to have an understanding of what you are ready to offer, the potential valuation you want to seek, etc, so that you could better communicate with investors.

 People you already know.
 Dhaka’s startup ecosystem is close-knit in nature.
 It is a small community.
 Most active investors and founders know each other.
 Try to explore your network, ask for introductions, and reach out through your network.

 Use proxies.
-One of the common ways to find out who are the active investors in any ecosystem is following the funding news.
+One common approach to finding active investors in any ecosystem can be following the funding news.
 If you skim through the first six months of funding news in Dhaka, you can find them all in FS, you will find the names of a significant percentage of the active angel and VC investors in Dhaka.